-Main research fields developed at the Department were microbiological diagnosis of tuberculosis, immunology and specific prophylaxis of tuberculosis as well as mycobacteriophages – the last field was main area of research of Professor Kosobutski Leonid Antonovich who was the head of the Department in 1973-1978.
+Main research fields developed at the Department were microbiological diagnostics of tuberculosis, immunology and specific prophylaxis of tuberculosis, as well as mycobacteriophages – the last field was main area of research of Professor Kosobutski Leonid Antonovich who was the head of the Department in 1973-1978.

 Starting from 1998 until June 2020, the Department was headed by associate professor A.I.
 Zhmakin.
 Research study carried out under his leadership included the circadian rhythms in microorganisms, intestinal dysbiosis, the interaction of bacterial populations within the same habitat, as well as the study of immunological changes typical for dysbiotic infringements.